-If the -q flag is specified, only processes marked as large page processes (LPage) are reported.
+If the -q flag is specified, only processes using segments of the requested size are reported.
 Note that all of the segments for these processes are reported.
-If a list of processes is specified, an error is reported for each process not marked large page.
+If a list of processes is specified, an error is reported for each process not using segments of the requested size.